kartavya-ss/Customer-Churn-Prediction/README.md

  **Model Performance**

-Test Accuracy: Replace with your value → XX.XX% (Computed using accuracy_score on test predictions.)
+Test Accuracy: Replace with your value → 79.75% (Computed using accuracy_score on test predictions.)

  **Visualizations Included**